khaliqhussainn/khaliqhussainn/README.md

 - 🎯 Built production apps used by real users
 - 🧩 Experienced in full-stack, DevOps, mobile & Web3
 - ⭐ Contributed to open-source projects
-- 🚀 Solved problems others were scared to touch
 - 🏅 Automation addict — if it can be automated, I’ll automate it

 ---